rien/reStream/README.md

 > **Note 2:** If you are using Fedora 33 or later, RSA keys are considered ["legacy"](https://fedoraproject.org/wiki/Changes/StrongCryptoSettings2) and will no longer work out of the box.
 > Therefore you need to add a section to your `~.ssh/config` file to allow use of RSA ssh keys for specified hosts.
+> (according to [https://remarkablewiki.com/tech/ssh](https://remarkablewiki.com/tech/ssh), Remarkable devices might not work with non-RSA keys, which is the reason for why this is necessary.)
-> This example should work without any config, although the identifier needs to be "remarkable" for the reStream to work correctly:
+> This example should work without any config, although the identifier needs to be "remarkable" with the line `PubkeyAcceptedKeyTypes=ssh-rsa` for the reStream to work correctly:
 >```
 >   Host remarkable
 >	    HostName 10.11.99.1